-Deloitte & Touche, having expressed their willingness, continue in office in accordance provisions of section 719 (2) of the Kenyan Companies Act, 2015 and subject to approval by the Commissioner of Insurance under Section 56(4) of the Kenyan Insurance Act.
+Deloitte & Touche will retire from office on rotational basis after having served in the office for the maximum period of seven years as per Insurance regulatory guidelines.
+The Directors will appoint a replacement auditor in the course of the year, subject to approval by Commissioner of Insurance under sec56 (4) of Kenyan Insurance Act.
 The Directors monitor the effectiveness, objectivity and independence of the auditors.
 The Directors also approve the annual audit engagement contract, which sets out the terms of the auditors appointment and the related fees.